How to Optimise Your Website and Get Traffic From Google

-Losing out on traffic from Google can be frustrating — especially when search engines can generate a tonne of sales for your business!
+Losing out on traffic from Google can be frustrating.
+Especially when search engines can generate plenty of sales for your business.

-In this article, I’ll answer that all important question— Why is my website not showing on Google? — I’ll also share how you can solve that problem!
+In this article, I’ll answer that all important question — Why is my website not showing up on Google? — I’ll also share how you can solve that problem.

-Before we get started with fixing your searching engine woes, lets glance at the business potential of search traffic…
+Before we start fixing your searching engine woes, lets glance at the business potential of search traffic…

 How much traffic can your Website get from search engines?